Papagiannopoulos/ecommerce-business-analytics/README.md

 9. 🔁 **[ Reproducibility](#-reproducibility)** - Install dependencies

 ## 🔍 Dataset
-I used the Kaggle API (Program > kaggle_data_download.py) to automatically load the dataset — no manual download is required.
+I used the Kaggle API (Program > kaggle_data_download.py) to automatically load the dataset.
+Navigate to the [ Reproducibility](#-reproducibility) for more details regarding Kaggle API.
-More info about data, available at the following link.
+More info about data are available at the following link.
 - *[📥 Download Source](https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business)*

 ## 🧹 Data Preprocessing